JarrodBurns/CellarDoor/docs/dev_log.md

 - [ ] Headless -- No Console flag
 - [ ] NoTask -- Do not schedule a task
 - [ ] FromScheduler -- Run through WTS *could be useful for debugging*
-- [ ] Verbose -- Switch logger to development mode. *add more logging for this to be userful*
+- [ ] Verbose -- Switch logger to development mode. *add more logging for this to be useful*

 ## License
 Selected BSD 3-Clause